ChandanS15/Full-Custom-Design-of-Peripheral-circuitry-for-8x8-SRAM-Block/README.md

 You can find the first half of this repo already comitted here. https://github.com/ChandanS15/Comparative-Analysis-of-Decoders-using-Static-Dynamic-CMOS-Logic.git

-I have also icluded a detailed report on how each circuit wprks and why they were eventually chosen to implement the final block.
+I have also icluded a detailed report on how each circuit works and why they were eventually chosen to implement the final block.